F.A.Q.

 Booking Fee Policy

-We require a booking fee to schedule an appointment.
+We require a non-refundable booking fee to schedule an appointment.
+The booking fee amount is on a sliding scale according to the amount of tattoo time needed and ranges $75-$500.
 The process of booking an appointment is often a multi-step process that requires both administrative and operational costs realized prior to your tattoo services.
-We understand that life happens, as such, we ask for a reasonable booking fee that ranges from $100-$250 depending on the scope/size of your tattoo.
-This fee is applied toward your tattoo services performed at Canvas Tattoo.
-The fee is non-refundable.
+This booking fee is applied toward your tattoo services performed at Canvas Tattoo.
+The fee is non-refundable and non-transferable under any circumstances, included but not limited to sickness (including COVID), transportation issues, family emergencies, etc.

 Cancellation Policy

 We do appreciate notification if you cannot make your scheduled appointment.
 This allows us the opportunity to attempt to fill the open spot and helps to ensure a living income for our working artists.
-For missed appointments we cannot rebook, 100% of your booking fee is paid to the artist to offset a small portion of the income they were scheduled to earn.
+For missed appointments, your booking fee is paid to the artist to offset a small portion of the income they were scheduled to earn.
 If you cancel or no-show two times in a row (regardless if you have given a notice each time), all of your future appointments will be erased from the schedule and offered to other clients without any notice.

 How old do I have to be to get a tattoo in North Carolina?